-Figure 41 - (Zone 3)
+Figure 35 - (Zone 3)

-There are also ivy-covered stone walls along Bucks Lane at the rear of The Church of St Michael.
+There are also ivy-covered stone walls along Bucks Lane at the rear of St Michael's Church.
 From this road headstones from the edge of the adjacent Church Yard are visible, along with the Old School House.
 The character of the lane is not typical of roads within the village or conservation area and provides a contrast visual and experiential contrast to the other roads within the Conservation Area.

-Figure 42 - Bucks Lane with its ivy-covered retaining stone walls.
-Headstones Figure 43 - Part of the stone wall visible through visible from the edge of the Church Yard (top left of the image).
+Figure 36 - Bucks Lane with its ivy-covered retaining stone walls.
+Headstones Figure 37 - Part of the stone wall visible through visible from the edge of the Church Yard (top left of the image).
 (Edge of Zone the ivy.
 (Zone 3) 1 and Zone 3)